sictweb/web700/notes/week02.md

 * [`encodeURI()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/encodeURI)
 * [`encodeURIComponent()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/encodeURIComponent)

-There are also global functions that exist for historical reasons, but should be avoided for performance, usability, and/or security reasons:

-* [`eval()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/eval) dangerous to parse and run user-defined strings
-* [`prompt()`](https://developer.mozilla.org/en-US/docs/Web/API/Window/prompt) and [`alert()`](https://developer.mozilla.org/en-US/docs/Web/API/Window/alert) synchronous calls that block the UI thread.

 Most of JavaScripts "standard library" comes in the form of *methods* on global objects vs. global functions.
 A *method* is a function that is bound to a variable belonging to an object, also known as a *property*.
 We'll be covering these in more depth later, but